couchbaselabs/Seekrit/README.md

 The code in this repository was written by Jens Alfke, except for the iOS QR-code implementation and sample app, by Pasin Suriyentrakorn.

+## Disclaimer

+* This is sample code, not an official supported Couchbase product.
+* This code has not been extensively tested.

 ## License

 * Code in this repository: Apache 2.0